fspoettel/advent-of-code-rust/README.md

 #### Update readme benchmarks

 The template can output a table with solution times to your readme.
-In order to generate a benchmarking table, run `cargo all --release --time`.
+In order to generate a benchmarking table, run `cargo time`.
 If everything goes well, the command will output "_Successfully updated README with benchmarks._" after the execution finishes and the readme will be updated.

 Please note that these are not "scientific" benchmarks, understand them as a fun approximation. 😉 Timings, especially in the microseconds range, might change a bit between invocations.